reachme1212/final_project/README.md

 **Overview of the analysis:**

-In this final project our team has decided to analyze occupation based on demographic information, we are trying to understand if there is a trend or correlation in a certain type of occupation vs location (for example: which city or state offers more technical jobs).
-Question we hope to answer “is there a relationship between demography and Job type”.
+In this final project our team has decided to analyze unemployment data in US states and counties, we wanted to see which states and counties has most unemployment rate.
+Question we hope to answer is which state/county has the most unemployed population, with the given features in the data-set can we predict the unemployment for those states and counties.

-Reason we choose this topic is our curiosity to find which city or state has most tech/data jobs, now most tech jobs can be performed remotely, applying in multiple states which offers more jobs increases our probability of getting the job we desire faster.
+The BLS data show that the nation's three largest cities have unemployment rates dramatically higher than the national average of 5.9 percent in June 2021, with Los Angeles and New York at 10.6 percent and Chicago at 8.2 percent.Reason we choose this topic is our curiosity about the “great resignation” , and what percentage of labor force is actually unemployed and not contributing to the countries economy.

-Overall outline of this analysis is getting employment and demographic data, Merge and clean the data, upload the final clean data to database and create a machine model and dashboard to add some interactive elements.
+Overall outline of this analysis is getting employment and demographic data, Merge and clean the data,upload the clean data in to a database and create a machine model and visualizations and interactive elements.

 **Developers**